dragozzine/nPSF/Users_Guide.md

 Convergence Plots:

-    walkers_pngs: a folder containing individual files of each parameter's walk
+    walkers_pngs: A folder containing individual files of each parameter's walk.

-    walkers.pdf: a single pdf of each parameter's walk over the number of steps taken.
+    walkers.pdf: A single pdf of each parameter's walk over the number of steps taken.

-    walkers_full.pdf: a single pdf of each parameter's walk over the combined burnin, clustering, and number of steps taken.
+    walkers_full.pdf: A single pdf of each parameter's walk over the combined burnin, clustering, and number of steps taken.

 Image PNGs:

-    bestfit.png: recreates an image of the psfs using the best fit values found during the nPSF run.
+    bestfit.png: Recreates an image of the psfs using the best fit values found during the nPSF run.

     cleanedimage.png: An image of the psfs after it has been cleaned of cosmic rays.
 The blue dots represent the starting guess positions of this specific nPSF run.

-    compare_plots.png:
+    Work in progress, only appear if you run 3plot_compare.py (trying to get better residuals results): compare_plots.png:

         compare_plots_normalized.png:

         compare_plots_zoomed.png:

+    crmask.png: The image of the mask that cleans the cosmic rays out of your image to give you the cleanedimage.png.

+    llhood.png: Ask Ben or Ragozzine

+    residuals.png: Shows the difference between the real data psf image and the fitted psf image.

+    trimmedpsf.png: Unique to empirical psf runs, this shows an image that has been trimmed to negate artifacts in the supplied empirical psf according to the additional parameters "emp_size","psf_x", and "psf_y" included in the empirical settings of the runprops.

+Analysis Plots:

+    bright_sep_lim.pdf: Not currently functional, needs to be fixed.

+    corner.pdf: The corner plot shows all the one and two dimensional projections of the posterior probability distributions of your parameters.
+This is useful because it quickly demonstrates all of the covariances between parameters.

+    cornerderived.pdf: A corner plot that includes the additional derived parameters.

+    likelihoods.pdf: Plots the Log(likelihood) vs. each parameter of the walk and each derived parameter.
+The plots to the above and right of the main plot are both histograms that you should want to look as gaussian as possible.
+Each color represents a different walker.
+The highest point on the plot represents the best fit value of that parameter.
+A well explored run will be shown in this plot as a smooth-ish mountain/hill with a good mix of colors (though a good run has a natural green distribution among the other colors).

 Information Files:

     ..._obs_df.csv: Contains the latitude and longitude positions of the primary object and its secondaries.
 Purposed to be used in Multimoon.

-    sigsdf.csv: contains the posterior values of the run as well as valuable calculated information.
+    sigsdf.csv: Contains the posterior values of the run as well as valuable calculated information.

         Posterior values:

+            x: Positional pixel parameter in the x-direction.

+            y: Positional pixel parameter in the y-direction.

+            h: Height or brightness of the psf.

+            f: Focus of the HST camera.
+This is always changing, so we include it in our parameters to be solved for.

+            dra: Derived difference between the RA of the TNOs.

+            ddec: Derived difference between the declination of the TNOs.

+            dmag: Derived difference between the brightness magnitude of the TNOs.

+            sep: Derived separation distance between the TNOs in x and y pixel coordinates.

+            pa: Position angle, the direction in which one object lies relative to another on the celestial sphere, measured in degrees from north in an easterly direction.

+            dx: Difference between the TNO x-values.

+            dy: Difference between the TNO y-values.

+            lat: Latitude of the primary TNO.

+            long: Longitude of the primary TNO.

+            dlat: Difference between the TNO latitudes.

+            dlong: Difference between the TNO longitudes.

+        Many of these values will be labeled with either a 1, 2, or 3 to indicate the object in question.
+For parameters calculating the difference between objects, a 2psf run will yield values with a 1 and nothing more, such as dra1.
+For 3psf runs and higher, the difference between the primary and secondary is labeled dra2, the difference between primary and tertiary is dra3, etc.

+Additional Files:

     chain.h5: Contains all values found during the nPSF run.

-bright_sep_lim.pdf:

-corner.pdf:

-cornerderived.pdf:

-crmask.png:

-likelihoods.pdf:

-llhood.png:

-residuals.png:
+Can't be opened directly, but is accessible through python.

-runprops.txt: a copy of the `runprops.txt` file used for this run.
+    runprops.txt: A copy of the `runprops.txt` file used for this run.

-startguess.csv: a copy of the `startguess.csv` file used for this run.
+    startguess.csv: A copy of the `startguess.csv` file used for this run.

-    trimmedpsf.png:

 ### Additional Notes